 Initial Selection of The Apostles

 Jesus met five of His twelve apostles, Andrew, John, Peter, Philip and Nathanael, on the same day according to John 1:35-49.
 These were the first men to be asked to become apostles.
 Later these five men were chosen by Christ to be disciples or apostles.
 The apostle Matthew was chosen later (Matthew 9:9).
 The rest of the apostles were chosen by Jesus Christ for a total of twelve (Matthew 10:1-4; Mark 3:16-19; Luke 6:14-16).
-Notice that these men did not choose Jesus.
+Notice that these men did not volunteer to serve Jesus as disciples and apostles.
+He chose them.
 Each of these had met Jesus and witnessed His miracles and teachings.
 With the exception of Judas, all of them were witnesses of Christ from His baptism to His ascension (Acts 1:11, 15-22).
 Judas died before Christ was resurrected and maybe before He died (Matthew 27:3-10; Acts 1:16-19).
 After Judas committed suicide there were only eleven apostles.

 Selection of The Apostle Matthias